Email attachments from Apple Mail are not added to issues any more in v1.2

 Redmine Light Box plugin 0.0.1

-#1 Updated by Roderik van der Veer about 3 years ago
+#1 Updated by Roderik van der Veer over 3 years ago

 We did some additional debugging and testing (several hours worth :))